Stanley Tarshis

-Stanley Tarshis (born November 15, 1937) was the NCAA horizontal bar champion in 1959 and 1960.
+Stanley Gordon Tarshis (November 15, 1937 – October 6, 2022) was an American artistic gymnast.
+He was the NCAA horizontal bar champion in 1959 and 1960.
 In 1958, he came in second place to Abie Grossfeld preventing him from becoming the only three-time horizontal bar champion in NCAA history.
 Tarshis was also awarded the “Big Ten Medal of Honor” in 1960 in his final year at Michigan State University.

+Death

+Stan (who had changed his last name to Gordon) died from complications of a fall due to Parkinson's disease.